networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/quickstart.md

 ## Explore Further

-In order to understand the differences between these four APIs, explore the **PathHandlerProvider.java** in the respective directories **(api_x/httpschain)**.
+In order to understand the differences between these four entities, explore the **PathHandlerProvider.java** in the respective directories **(api_x/httpschain)**.
 API A holds more connection establishment calls and checks than API D.

 ## Attempt Other Handlers